tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 expected penalty is finite and mild; as share approaches 50% it grows without bound.
-More generally, a backoff factor of `b` places the divergence at `p = 1/b`: a factor of 1.5 would only become prohibitive above a two-thirds share, and a factor of 3 would penalize a class holding only a third of blocks. **A factor of two is the choice that puts the pole at the majority threshold**, which is the threshold the protocol already treats as the security boundary.
+More generally, a backoff factor of `b` places the divergence at `p = 1/b`: a factor of 1.5 would only become prohibitive above a two-thirds share, and a factor of 3 would penalize an algorithm holding only a third of blocks. **A factor of two is the choice that puts the pole at the majority threshold**, which is the threshold the protocol already treats as the security boundary.